mwb249/taxparcel-geoenrich/README.md

 ```bash
 git clone https://github.com/mwb249/taxparcel-geoenrich.git
 ```
-The output should look like this:
+The output should look something like this:
 ```bash
 Cloning into 'taxparcel-geoenrich'...
 remote: Enumerating objects: 36, done.